 There is no better way to learn holistic biodynamic/organic farming than ‘on the job’.
-Apprentice -style diploma students join a biodynamic/organic farm or garden for a period of two years and learn alongside an experienced professional, similar to an apprenticeship training.
+Work based students join a biodynamic/organic farm or garden for a period of two years and learn alongside an experienced professional, similar to an apprenticeship training.

 The Crossfields Institute Level 3 Diploma in Biodynamic Farming and Gardening is designed and delivered by us, the BDAC, to support each student in learning – both practically and theoretically, building the resilience and confidence needed to ‘change the world’.

 Practically, you learn the skills needed to run a smallholding or an enterprise within a larger farm organism.
 Alongside these practical skills, students take block seminars during the winter months, when work on the farm is quieter.
 During these block courses all of the students from across the country gather to consider the aspects of the farm that contribute to the farm organism: soils, plants, animals and how we as individuals can creatively contribute to the environment and community.
 You will be supported to study and understand the knowledge and underlying principles of Biodynamic Agriculture to complement the practical skills you gain working on the farm.
 Seminars will teach you knowledge and skills to supplement your practical experience.

 Sustainable agriculture offers solutions for future challenges connected to climate, environment, nutrition, health, economy and well being.
 By training to work in biodynamic agriculture, you can be part of these solutions for the future!